aqstack/kallm/README.md

-# kallm
+# mimir

 **LLM Semantic Cache**

-kallm is a drop-in proxy that caches LLM API responses using semantic similarity, reducing costs and latency for repeated or similar queries.
+mimir is a drop-in proxy that caches LLM API responses using semantic similarity, reducing costs and latency for repeated or similar queries.

 ## Features